danm0e/react-training-presentation/slides/3-1-React-Digging-Deeper/0-2-React-Performance.md

 - Already discussed this in session 1
 - Foundation for all stateful logic
 - Adds state to function components
-- Returns current state and setter function
+- Returns the current state along with a setter function
-- Setter triggers re-render
+- These setters will trigger a re-render

 ---